ATTIC Guide to Sapphires

 - The Clarity

-- It’s normal for sapphires to contain minimal natural inclusions, such as trapped crystal particles in the gemstone’s formation.
-Still, these should not affect or interfere with the stone’s appearance, colour, or integrity.
+- It’s normal for some sapphires to contain natural inclusions, such as trapped crystal particles in the gemstone’s formation.
+Still, these should not affect or interfere with the stone’s integrity.

-- Our designers and goldsmiths carefully curate ATTIC’s selection of Misfit sapphires to include only those without any unattractive inclusions that can affect both its beauty and integrity.
+- Our designers and goldsmiths carefully curate ATTIC’s selection of Misfit sapphires to include quality sapphires with interesting features that lend to their overall appeal and character.

 ATTIC is here every step of the way when it comes to creating your sapphire jewellery.
 Contact us to request more information on any of our available sapphires, or book an appointment to get your dream sapphire project started.